What it is

 Active moiety

-This helps explain why databases may connect octenidine and octenidine hydrochloride records.
+This is why a database may connect octenidine with octenidine hydrochloride or related names.

 Formulation